andrewcooke/simple-crypt/README.md

 http://www.daemonology.net/blog/2009-06-11-cryptographic-right-answers.html,
 as far as I can tell:

-* The password is expanded to two 256 bit keys using PBKDF2 with a 128 bit random salt, SHA256, and 10,000 iterations.
+* The password is expanded to two 256 bit keys using PBKDF2 with a 256 bit random salt (increased from 128 bits in release 3.0.0), SHA256, and 10,000 iterations.

 * AES256 CTR mode is used to encrypt the data with one key.
 The first 64 bits of the salt are used as a message nonce (of half the block size); the